UsamaAlam/HealthcareGenAI/README.md

 Through this hands-on experience, participants will:
 - Understand how to create and configure Amazon Bedrock agents for persona-based interactions.
 - Build an end-to-end AI-driven medical assistant using synthetic health data.
-- Utilize a data lake architecture to store, manage, and query synthetic FHIR records and VCF files.
+- Utilize a datalake architecture to store, manage, and query synthetic FHIR records and VCF files.

 ---